 A Vocational Nursing Student must pass each term with a grade of 75% or better.
 Students with a grade of 74.5% (i.e., grade rounded to 75%) to 75.4% are at risk but not failing.
 Those students will be required to complete an extra assignment to demonstrate mastery of content.
 Students receiving less than 74.5% will receive a failing grade.
 If a vocational nursing student fails two systems/courses within a term the student is placed on academic probation until the end of the current term or as specified by the probation notice and be required to attend remediation.
 The conditions of the probation notice will have specific remediation instructions to enable the student to pass the failed courses.
 If the student fails a third system/course within the term the student will be dropped from the program.
-If the student fails to attend remediation the student will be dropped from the program.
 If the student fails to achieve a 74.5% on any failed course the student will be dropped from the program.